 Programs and treatments exist for all levels of need after a disaster.
 One example is the Crisis Counseling Program (CCP).
 The Federal Emergency Management Agency (FEMA) supports CCPs for survivors of federally-declared disasters.
 CCPs focus on both those affected by the disaster and the community as a whole.
 They provide survivors with practical help in coping with their current issues.
 They serve a full range of children, teens, parents or caretakers, families, and adults.
 CCPs also help businesses and neighborhoods.
 They focus not just on those at highest risk for problems, but also on providing resources to make the whole community stronger.

 Skills in Psychological Recovery (SPR)* is another model that can often be helpful.
-SPR works to teach all kinds of people skills that will help them be more resilient.
+(See "Sources" section below for SPR development information.)
+SPR works to teach those exposed to all types of trauma skills that will help them be more resilient.
 SPR is given by trained and supervised crisis counselors.
 They work with you to help you develop skills, including:

 Some survivors may still be in distress after psychological first aid, crisis counseling, or SPR.
 For those in need of more intensive services, treatment may be needed for problems such as PTSD, anxiety, panic, depression, or guilt.
 Research supports cognitive behavioral therapy (CBT), a recommended treatment for trauma and PTSD.

 Many standard treatments are being revised for use after disaster.
 An example of a trauma treatment tailored to disaster survivors is Cognitive Behavioral Treatment for Post-disaster Distress (CBT-PD).
 This is a 12-session program during which survivors are: